animal-tree/Writing-stuff/Stuff15-Ongoing.md

 **Me:** Yes, and from there we derive, until we reach, as theorem not axiom, our own proof.

+**Prestigious officer of physics:** Wouldn't anything include deduction?

+**Me:** Not de-facto.

+**Prestigious officer of physics:** Wouldn't everything?

+**Me:** Yes, but that would be a cheap way.
+We want to derive it in a principled way.
+Everything would also include enormous amounts of pain and the choice to not be everything.
+Let's just permit ourselves to use $\mathbb{N}$.

+Under causality, we can also assume finite resources, as infinite resources would produce infinite combinations that cannot, ever, cycle back to the origin.

 ---

 **Limits of evidence**